-For the last five years, Exponential has been all-in on multiplication of disciples and churches.
+For the last several years, Exponential has been all-in on multiplication of disciples and churches.
 We still are.
 Nothing has changed.
 But as we’ve shaped and stewarded this conversation, we’ve learned a few things about how to get to Level 5 multiplication.
 And one of those lessons is so critical that it informed our 2019 theme: Made for More: Mobilizing God’s People God’s Way.

 I’m talking about the mobilization of everyday missionaries.
 Specifically, how we’re approaching mobilization.